winternet-studio/flightsim-aircraft-panel/README.md

 ## Requirements

-- A browser! (only tested with Chrome)
+- A browser! (only tested with Chrome and Firefox)
+- A touchscreen monitor or tablet or phone (otherwise you still have to use the mouse)
 - [Microsoft Flight Simulator 2020](https://www.flightsimulator.com/) or any flight simulator supported by FSUIPC
 - [FSUIPC7](http://fsuipc.com/) (free)
 - [FSUIPC WebSocket Server](http://fsuipcwebsockets.paulhenty.com/) (free)
-- Preferably a touchscreen monitor!

 ## What is this?